Hartshorne, Oklahoma: History

 The present-day city of Hartshorne began as a coal mining community about 1850.
 Coal mine operators in the Indian Territory recruited European immigrants to work the mines.
 The first workers were probably English and Irish, but other ethnic groups soon joined them.
 These included Italians and eastern Europeans.
 Like many other such communities, this was a company town, built very close to the mine, with rudimentary houses and a company store.

 A post office opened at Hartshorne, Indian Territory on March 5, 1850.
 It was named for Dr. Charles Hartshorne, a railroad official.
 Jones Academy was established southwest of Hartshorne in 1881.
 At the time of its founding, Hartshorne was located in Gaines County, a part of the Moshulatubbee District of the Choctaw Nation.

 The Choctaw Coal and Railway (CC&R) line, acquired by the town, was incorporated in 1887 and began building a 67 mile line between Wister and South McAlester.
-In 1894, the CC&R was reorganized and renamed the Choctaw, Oklahoma and Gulf Railroad (CO&G) in 1894.
+In 1894, the CC&R was reorganized and renamed the Choctaw, Oklahoma and Gulf Railroad (CO&G).
 The Wister - South McAlester line was completed in 1900, and also linked to Wilburton, Alderson and Hartshorne.
-In 1902, the Chicago, Rock Island and Pacific Railway gained control of the CO&G. In 1904 an electric interurban began service from McAlester to Hartshorne.
+In 1902, the Chicago, Rock Island and Pacific Railway gained control of the CO&G.